Soyebsoyeb/mechanistic-interpretability-v2/book/appendices/appendix-a-linear-algebra.md

 The rank $r$ is the number of nonzero singular values.

+**Existence and uniqueness.** This factorization exists for *every* real matrix $W$, with no assumptions on rank, shape, or invertibility (this is the content of the SVD existence theorem).
+The singular values $\sigma_1 \ge \cdots \ge \sigma_r$ are always uniquely determined by $W$.
+The singular vectors are *not* uniquely determined in general: if a singular value has multiplicity $>1$, its corresponding singular vectors can be rotated within the associated subspace, and any singular vector can be replaced by its negation (with a matching sign flip on the paired vector) without changing $U\Sigma V^\top$.

 ### A.6.2 Geometric Interpretation

 The SVD reveals the *action* of $W$ as three steps: